Nats' Martinez undergoes heart procedure | Devdiscourse

 Nationals manager Dave Martinez underwent a heart procedure Monday in Washington, and it is uncertain when he will be able to rejoin the team.
-The news about Martinez came from general manager Mike Rizzo, who spoke to the media in St. Louis on Monday before the Nationals opened a key series against the Cardinals.
+The news about Martinez came from general manager Mike Rizzo, who spoke to the media in St. Louis on Monday before the Nationals lost 4-2 in the opener of a key three-game series in St. Louis against the Cardinals.

 The team previously announced that Martinez, 54, did not join the club on its trip to St. Louis, opting to remain in the nation's capital for precautionary medical testing.
 He first left the club Sunday in the sixth inning of Washington's 7-0 win over the Atlanta Braves, and he was hospitalized due to chest pains.
 Martinez wound up having a cardiac catheterization, and he will remain in Washington for additional testing, according to Rizzo.